 The urban parcel logistics model has been implemented for studying the performance of parcel delivery services.
 The model comprises two types of agents: van drivers and dispatchers.
 Because of its focus on the transport of goods rather than people, the model lies outside the main focus of the AgentPolis framework and, consequently, provided an interesting test of the flexibility of the framework's design.
-The framework has passed the test successfully - although the model required the implementation of several model-specific elements at the environment level, these elements could be expressed using the AgentPolis abstractions.
+The framework has passed the test successfully - although the model required the implementation of several modelspecific elements at the environment level, these elements could be expressed using the AgentPolis abstractions.
 Specifically, we added depots and delivery locations as new types of environment objects together with actions and sensors related to parcel loading and unloading.
+See Table VII for the list of model elements used in the model.